-Indira Gandhi Institute of Development Research (IGIDR), Mumbai (click here for more about IGIDR), and the System of Promoting Appropriate National Dynamism for Agriculture and Nutrition (SPANDAN) India (click here for more about SPANDAN), invite research proposals for short studies focusing on the broad areas covered under the United Nations Sustainable Development Goals-2 (SDG-2 Zero Hunger).
+Indira Gandhi Institute of Development Research (IGIDR), Mumbai (click here for more about IGIDR), and the System of Promoting Appropriate National Dynamism for Agriculture and Nutrition (SPANDAN) India (click here for more about SPANDAN External Link ), invite research proposals for short studies focusing on the broad areas covered under the United Nations Sustainable Development Goals-2 (SDG-2 Zero Hunger).
 The details are as follows:

 Scope of the study: The focus country of the study should be India.
 The main objectives of the proposed studies should be centered on any of the SDG-2 target(s).
 Studies that seek to examine linkages between the SDG-2 target(s) and one or more other SDGs – in particular SDG-1 No poverty, SDG-3 Good health and well-being, SDG-4 Quality education, SDG-5 Gender equality, SDG-6 Clean water and sanitation, and SDG- 10 Reduced inequalities – are encouraged.
 The proposed studies are expected to be empirical in nature based on existing data sets.

 As part of the SPANDAN initiative, an integrated survey on agriculture, food consumption patterns, behavioral factors and nutrition outcomes was conducted in Bihar and Odisha.
 The surveys were conducted in collaboration with IGIDR and National Institute of Nutrition (NIN), Hyderabad between October 2014 and December 2015.
 The survey data collected under the SPANDAN initiative would be made publicly available soon.
 Details of the data collected are available on SPANDAN website.
 Authors of the proposed studies are encouraged to make use of the SPANDAN data set.
 However, proposals for studies that intend to make use of other existing data sets are also welcome.